If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

 - explain what the repairs problem is

-- set out details of when you told the landlord about the problem
+- set out details of when and how you told the landlord about the problem

 - give the landlord 20 working days to put the problem right – unless the repair is urgent